jiayuehua/blog/_posts/2020-05-28-oo-antipattern.md

     std::cout << DominoTilingCounter(4, 7).count() << '\n';
         // Fails to compile!

+(Hacker News points out that this _does_ compile; class prvalues are not const the way scalar prvalues are.
+Oops.)
-We can fix this issue incidentally, just by applying a little more logic.
+Anyway, we can fix this issue incidentally, just by applying a little more logic.

 ## The logical leap